Legal Separation Attorney in San Diego:

 Legal separation can be a viable option for couples who wish to separate but have religious, financial, or personal reasons to avoid divorce.

-Here are some key aspects of legal separation in California:
+Key aspects of legal separation in California:

 What’s the difference?
 The main difference is that a divorce is permanent, whereas a legal separation is temporary and can be reversed.
 We offer the following details to help clarify each option.
 Whether you pursue divorce or legal separation, we encourage couples to choose an amicable process called mediation.
 Mediation benefits your kids, assets, and mental health.